JothishJJ/Jothish-Portfolio/src/content/blog/my-first-blog.md

 So far I've made a few changes to the blog and I think I am doing great.
 This is only day 1, and it is about incremental progress and I think I will change this website for years and update this website again and again, and maybe change the technologies used for the website.

 So, I've changed the image with an image generated form ChatGPT.
 I think I've done the work today, and I'll try to blog on something or even update this blog.
 I will go on to learn GO.

+## Update

+This is interesting, after viewing the site with a fresh pair of eyes, I can now see that the website looks terible, so today's goal will be just that and I think I can do a pretty job of it.